Features of NAS QNAP VS-8148 Pro+ Data Recovery for Home Users

 Additionally, inadequate maintenance practices, such as not regularly updating firmware, not performing regular backups, or not properly configuring RAID settings, can also increase the risk of data loss.
 It is important to follow the manufacturer's guidelines for handling and maintaining the device to minimize the chances of data loss.

-Although NAS VS-8148 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-8148 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view